Hackuarium/beemos/README.md

 The weather board can now show temperature, humidity, atmospheric pressure and relative light intensity.
 The scale board v1.0 has been soldered, a minor fix was needed to get it to work.
 The next steps will be to get the bee counter to work accurately by performing controlled tests, to assess the accuracy of the scale over time and to be able to send data wirelessly, integrate them to a database and plot them in an attractive way.

-We have assembled a completed kit, containing:
+We have assembled a complete kit, containing:
 - 1 master board
 - 1 counter board
 - 1 scale board